Hormone Therapy for Prostate Cancer (Androgen Deprivation Therapy, or ADT)Skip to the navigation

 - When prostate cancer is found outside the prostate in other parts of the body (metastatic) at the time of diagnosis.

 When hormone therapy slows the growth of prostate cancer, a man's prostate-specific antigen (PSA) levels will go down.
 PSA tests will show if the treatment is working.

 Taking medicine, such as luteinizing hormone-releasing hormone (LHRH) medicine, is one way to reduce androgens.

 - LHRH agonists.
 These drugs stop the body from making testosterone.
 They include goserelin (Zoladex), histrelin (Vantas), leuprolide (Lupron), and triptorelin (Trelstar).

 - LHRH antagonists.
 These drugs stop the body from making testosterone.
-They work right away.
-And they avoid the flare caused by LHRH agonists, which can make symptoms worse for several weeks.
+They avoid the flare caused by LHRH agonists, which can make symptoms worse for several weeks.
 One LHRH antagonist is degarelix (Firmagon).

 - Androgen inhibitors.
 These are medicines that block enzymes that the body needs to make testosterone.
 They include enzalutamide (Xtandi), ketoconazole, and abiraterone (Zytiga), which is given along with prednisone.

 - Antiandrogens.
 These drugs often are used along with LHRH agonists.
 Antiandrogens help block the body's supply of testosterone.
 There are steroidal antiandrogens and "pure" antiandrogens.
 The steroidal antiandrogens include megestrol (Megace).
 The "pure" or nonsteroidal antiandrogens include bicalutamide (Casodex), flutamide, and nilutamide (Nilandron).